Arithmetic D-modules on locally noetherian formal schemes: Introduction

+In \S\ref{sec:stratifications} we develop the theory of $m$-PD-stratifications and $m$-HPD-stra\-ti\-fications in this context.
+Again this works as expected provided we place an additional technical condition on the ideal whose $m$-PD-envelopes we wish to construct (that of being split-regular, definition \ref{defn:split-regular-ideal}).
+In particular, the category of quasi-nilpotent $\niv\hD m_{\cX/\cS}$-modules is equivalent to the category of $\O_\cX$-modules with an $m$-HPD-stratification.
+Finally if $\cB$ is a commutative $\O_\cX$-algebra with a compatible left $\niv\D m_{\cX/\cS}$-module structure (the multiplication $\cB\tens_{\O_\cX}\cB\to\cB$ is linear), the above theory extends to modules over the ring $\niv\D m_{\cB/\cS}=\cB\tens_{\O_\cX}\niv\D m_{\cX/\cS}$.
+This construction is the basis of our treatment of (over)convergent isocrystals in the sequel.
+We end with Berthelot's Frobenius descent theorem in this setting.

 \textit{Acknowledgements.} I am indebted to many people for helpful conversations and a large number of pointed questions that served to improve the originial manuscript.
-I am particularly grateful for help from Pierre Berthelot and Bernard Le Stum in Rennes, and Francesco Baldassari and Bruno Chiarellotto in Padua.
-Much of this article was worked out during visits to IRMAR at the University of Rennes I and to the mathematics department of the University of Padua.
-I would like to thank both institutions for their support.
+I am particularly grateful for help from Pierre Berthelot and Bernard Le Stum in Rennes, Francesco Baldassari and Bruno Chiarellotto in Padua, Chris Lazda in Exeter and Tomoyuki Abe in Tokyo.
+Most of this article was worked out during visits to IRMAR at the University of Rennes and to the mathematics department of the University of Padua.
+Much of the final draft was written during a visit to the Kavli IPMU in Tokyo in 2024.
+I would like to thank all of these institutions for their support.
+Finally, words can not adequately express what Pierre Berthelot and his work meant for all those who are working in this subject.
+I offer this paper as a small tribute to his memory.

-\textit{Notation and Conventions.} Terminology and notation regarding commutative algebra and formal schemes generally follows EGA \cite{EGA}.
-For example if $M$ is an $A$-module an $f\in A$, $M_f$ is the (algebraic) localization of $M$, and if $M$ is a topological $A$-module $M_{\{f\}}$ is the formal localization, i.e. the completion of $M_f$.
-A topological ring $R$ is \textit{preadic} if it has the $J$-adic topology for some ideal $J\sset R$, and \textit{adic} if it is preadic, separated and complete.

-All formal schemes are assumed to be \textit{adic} and, unless stated otherwise, \textit{locally noetherian}.
-These conditions will frequently be stated explicitly for emphasis.

-In any category with fibered products the notation $X_S(r)$ denotes the fibered product of $r+1$ copies of $X$ over $S$.
-We use the same notation for tensor products of rings, or completed tensor products of topological rings.